dojo/docs/dojo/Color.rst

 * **dojo.Color.named**

   An array of named Colors.
 Those are only the 16 named colors defined by the HTML 4 standard.
-If you need all named colors from the CSS3 standard you have to require `dojo.colors <dojo/colors>`_
+If you need all named colors from the CSS3 standard you have to require :ref:`dojo.colors <dojo/colors>`

 * **dojo.blendColors**